Fetu Afahye

-The Fetu Afahye is a festival celebrated by the chiefs and people of Cape Coast in the Central region of Ghana.
-The festival is celebrated on the first Saturday in the month of September every year.
-It is named after the 17thCentury Aboriginal Guan Fetu or Effutu kingdom located some 19 kilometers inland of Paramount chief’s yam festival and is observed in the form of offering mashed yams to the gods for a successful harvest.
+Fetu Afahye is a festival celebrated by the chiefs and people of Cape Coast in the Central region of Ghana.
+The festival is celebrated on the first Saturday in September every year.
+It is named after the 17th Century Aboriginal Guan Fetu or Effutu kingdom located some 19 kilometers inland of Paramount chief's yam festival and is observed in the form of offering mashed yams to the gods for a successful harvest.

 History

 Fetu Afahye is an annual festival celebrated by the people and chiefs of the Cape Coast Traditional Area in the Central Region of Ghana.
 It is observed to commemorate a bumper harvest from the sea as well as performing rituals to thank the 77 gods of Oguaa Traditional Area.